Category Archives: Ensemble

 Miki Orihara

-Miki Orihara, born in 1960, is best known for her work as a principal dancer in the Martha Graham Dance Company, for which she earned a Bessie Award in 2010.
-She has performed on Broadway in The King and I and with Elisa Monte, PierGroupDance, Lotuslotus, Rioult Dance, Twyla Tharp, Martha Clarke, Anne Bogart (SITI Company), and Robert Wilson.
-She has presented her own choreography in New York, Los Angeles, Amsterdam, and in Japan.
+Miki Orihara, born in 1960, is best known as a principal dancer in the Martha Graham Dance Company, which she joined in 1987.
+She received a Bessie Award in 2010 and has performed on Broadway in “The King and I”, and with Elisa Monte, PierGroupDance, Lotuslotus, Rioult Dance, Twyla Tharp, Martha Clarke, Anne Bogart (SITI Company) and Robert Wilson.